yurykurouski/audio-organizer/README.md

 # Audio files Organizer with Encoding Fix

-This application scans all MP3 files in directories and subdirectories, reads their metadata using the `music-metadata` package, and organizes them into a proper Artist/Album folder structure.
+This application scans all audio files supported by iPod Classic in directories and subdirectories, reads their metadata using the `music-metadata` package, and organizes them into a proper Artist/Album folder structure.

 ## Features